HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 AND REMEMBER, paint can take up to 3 weeks to properly cure.

 Be kind and gentle.
-If you hit it the wrong way it CAN peel off, but give it time and with the proper prep work it should be rock solid.
+If you hit it the wrong way it CAN peel off, but give it time, and with the proper prep work, it should be rock solid.

-The ULTIMATE GUIDE to White Paint Colours
+The ULTIMATE GUIDE to White Paint Colors

 WHAT’S THE BEST PAINT FINISH OR SHEEN FOR TRIMS & DOORS?